abdulfattahnizamani/notes-app/README.md

 1. Create a new branch (feature/my-feature)
 2. Commit changes
 3. Push branch and create a Pull Request

+4.
+## 📄 License
+This project is licensed under the [MIT License](LICENSE) – see the LICENSE file for details.

 ## 📄 License
 This project is licensed under the [MIT License](LICENSE) – see the LICENSE